eigenform/dendrite/dynamorio/README.md

 [DynamoRIO](https://github.com/DynamoRIO/dynamorio) is a library for creating binary instrumentation tools.
-The client library in this directory can be used to generate traces for evaluating models built with `dendrite`.
+After installing DynamoRIO, the client library in this directory can be used to generate traces for evaluating models built with `dendrite`.

-# Usage

 ```
 # Build the client library 'libdendrite.so'